Cavaliers vs. Magic: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers Betting Records & Stats

-- Cleveland's games this season have featured more combined points than this contest's total of 223.5 points 35 times.

-- Cleveland has had an average of 219.3 points in its games this season, 4.2 fewer than this matchup's total.

-- The Cavaliers have a 43-36-0 record against the spread this season.
+- The Cavaliers have come away with three wins in the 16 contests they have been listed as the underdogs in this season.

-- Cleveland has been the favorite in 62 games this season and won 46 (74.2%) of those contests.
+- Cleveland has a record of 1-1 when it is set as the underdog by +230 or more by oddsmakers this season.

-- The oddsmakers' moneyline implies a 66.7% chance of a victory for the Cavaliers.
+- The moneyline set for this matchup implies Cleveland has a 30.3% chance of coming away with a victory in the contest.

 Cavaliers vs. Magic Over/Under Stats